 Soil-less farming is highly water efficient, recycling its own runoff so that the fertilizers don’t create pollution in our waterways.
 It’s also incredibly space efficient which allows hydroponic farms to operate in dense urban areas.
-Closer to their customers, these farmers can deliver fresher produce and avoid the waste of a typical supply-chain.
+Closer to their customers, these farmers can deliver fresher produce and avoid the transportation required in a typical supply-chain.

 Farmers debate about whether hydroponic farms can be organic.
 To many farmers, the word organic is deeply tied to natural, fertile soil and stewardship of the land.
 High-tech, factory-farmed lettuce just isn’t what they want to grow nor what their customers want to eat.
 The USDA disagreed in 2017 and officially allowed hydroponic farms to be certified organic.

 Critics question the sustainability of hydroponic farms.
 They use considerable energy for their heat, cooling, lights,and water-pumps.
 A study from Arizona State University found that growing lettuce hydroponically required a whopping 8100% more energy than would be required to grow it in an open field.
 Some farms incorporate renewable sources such as solar panels, but in many cases this energy is coming from fossil fuels.

 Hydroponically-grown foods can be delicious, but sometimes just a little blander than their outdoor cousins.
 This is because crops grown indoors don’t develop as much sugar.
 In my experience, hydroponic salad greens wilt easily and should be used up within a few days of purchase.